KnutOlaD/clusterflux/README.md

 footprint center or the fractional (%) shared area between the footprints.

-cluster_flares_vanilla: Clusters flares that have overlapping areas/are within a certain distance of each other (this is done through get_close_flares) and calculates the total area and flowrate of each cluster.
+cluster_flares_legacy: Clusters flares that have overlapping areas/are within a certain distance of each other (this is done through get_close_flares) and calculates the total area and flowrate of each cluster.
 The function returns a dictionary